PlummersSoftwareLLC/NightDriverStrip/README.md

 Besides the web UI, the webserver also publishes a REST-like API.
 Amongst others, a range of configuration settings can be read and changed using it.
 More information about the API is available in [REST_API.md](./REST_API.md).

-## Getting Started with the Source Code
+## Getting started with the source code

 I recommend you do the following: